micans/apparix/README.md

   aldr MARK [SUBDIR]      Like ald, recursively
 ------------------------
-  amibm                   See if current directory is a bookmark above                   List . and all parents along bookmark names below                   List . and all children along bookmark names bmgrep PATTERN          List all marks where target matches PATTERN
+  amibm                   See if current directory is a bookmark above                   List . and all parents with bookmark names below                   List . and all children with bookmark names bmgrep PATTERN          List all marks where target matches PATTERN
 --------------------
   agather MARK            List all targets for bookmark mark